 Spend the morning sailing through Halong Bay.
-After brunch disembark your cruise and return to Hanoi for an afternoon at leisure.
+After brunch, disembark your cruise and return to Hanoi for an afternoon at leisure.
+This evening, attend The Quintessence of Tonkin show, an artistic open-air performance celebrating the rich history of northern Vietnam.